mcplusa/TIG-Google-Apps-Integration/install.md

 *  Change line 10 in custom/modules/case-drive.php to match your unique folder ID.

+### Tickler Email Integration

+* Change line 3 and 4 in custom/extensions/create_tickler/config.php to match
+a valid Gmail user and password.

+* Change line 6 in custom/extensions/create_tickler/config.php to set the subject line of tickler emails.
+You could use %case% or %client% inside subject and it will be dynamically replaced by Case Number and Client Name.

+* Optionally, change line 9 and 10 in custom/extensions/create_tickler/config.php to
+set the name and email that will appears on tickler emails.

+* Optionally, edit custom/extensions/create_tickler/content.html to modify the email template.

+* Run cms-custom/extensions/create_tickler/test.php to test the email configuration without creating an actual tickler record.

+### Registering Gmail Markup

+* Send an email from the test page to <schema.whitelisting+sample@gmail.com> to start the registration process.
+* Fill out the registration form at <https://docs.google.com/a/google.com/forms/d/1PA-vjjk3yJF7MLPOVKbIz3MBfhyma2obS8NIZ0JYx8I/viewform?pli=1>.
+* Is your email Promotional or has a Promotional Intent or is a Solicitation?
+"No"
+* Which Structured Data Type do you plan to add to your email?
+"Action"
+* Which Action do you plan to add to your email?
+"One-Click Action"
+* If you plan to use a One-Click or Go-To Action, what text will appear on the button?
+"Add to Calendar"
+* Wait for google approve your request.
+* For advanced info, please access "Gmail Markup - Registering with google" at <https://developers.google.com/gmail/markup/registering-with-google>.

+### Modify the Database

 *  Run the SQL file google_apps_api.sql on your Pika CMS database.

+### Configure Apache Web Server

 *  Create a blank file "google_apps_api.conf" in /etc/httpd/conf.d/.
 Paste the following into it then save: